BenDavies1218/layer-zero-course/courses/Oapp-standard/lesson-03-hardhat-tasks.md

 ## What You'll Learn

 - How Hardhat tasks work and why they're useful
-- Creating your first task to work with the simpleMessenger contract from lesson 2.
+- Create a task to interacte with the simpleMessenger contract from lesson 2.

 ## Prerequisites

 Before starting, ensure you have:

 - Completed Lesson 02 Simple Oapp
-- Have a deployed and wired your OApp contract
+- Have a deployed and wired your OApp contracts

 ## Why Use Hardhat Tasks?